tych0/pw/README.md

 ## TODO

 * option to generate a password based on a reset period
-* option to generate the nth password, like an OTP
 * config file to store reset period/nth password/special character state
 * keyring support for actual password
 * copy stuff to the X clipboard on request